 What procedures are used to set-up the internship?

 - Step 1: Go to the registrar's website and print the Instructor Approved Course Proposal for Registration form.

 - Step 3: Ask your field supervisor to read the set of responsibilities and sign the form.

 - Step 5: Pick up the form and return to the registrar to enroll for credit.

 How will my internship be evaluated?

 Interns receive grades just like students in the classroom.
-At the end of your internship you should ask your supervisor to complete the attached form and send it back to your faculty sponsor.
+At the end of your internship you should ask your supervisor to complete this survey.
 In addition, most faculty sponsors require that you create a portfolio of your experiences and discuss your experience with them.